Christmas in Germany: 28 Reasons to Soak Up German Traditions in 2025

 2. St. Nicholas Day (Nikolaustag)

-Celebrated on December 6th, children place polished boots or shoes outside their doors on the night of December 5th.
-St. Nicholas visits overnight, filling them with sweets, toys and fruits if they've been good—or a rod if they've misbehaved.
+On the night of December 5, children leave polished boots or shoes outside their doors.
+St. Nicholas visits overnight, filling them with sweets, toys and fruits if they've been good — or a rod if they've misbehaved.
 This day honors the saint known for his generosity.

 3. Krampus Night (Krampusnacht)

-On the eve of St. Nicholas Day, December 5th, folklore tells of Krampus, a horned creature who punishes naughty children.
-In some regions of Germany, people dress up as Krampus and roam the streets, creating a spooky experience that adds a twist to the holiday season.
+In some regions, on the eve of St. Nicholas Day, December 5th, folklore tells of Krampus, a horned creature who punishes naughty children.

 4. Christmas Markets (Weihnachtsmärkte)

-Throughout December, town squares transform into festive Christmas markets filled with wooden stalls selling handcrafted gifts, ornaments and traditional German foods like Lebkuchen (gingerbread) and Bratwurst.
-Sipping on warm Glühwein (mulled wine) while browsing the markets is a popular way to celebrate.
+Throughout December, town squares transform into festive Christmas villages lined with wooden stalls selling handcrafted gifts, ornaments and traditional German foods like Lebkuchen (gingerbread) and Bratwurst.

 5. Christmas Eve Celebrations (Heiligabend)

 In Germany, Christmas Eve is the main event for family gatherings and gift-giving, known as Bescherung.
-Families decorate the Tannenbaum (Christmas tree) together, sing carols and enjoy a special meal, often featuring dishes like roast goose and Stollen, a fruit-filled bread.
+Families decorate the Tannenbaum (Christmas tree) together, sing carols and share a festive dinner, which often includes roast goose, potato dumplings and Stollen.

 6. Christmas Angels (Weihnachtsengel)